nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-3a.
+4a.
 The given index is invalid

-> 3a1.
-TaskManager shows an error message <br>
+> 4a1.
+TaskManager displays an error message on the GUI, informing the user that the given index is invalid and thus cannot delete any task <br>
-  Use case resumes at step 2
+  Use case resumes at step 3

-#### Use case: Delete task

-**MSS**

-1. User requests to list tasks
-2. TaskManager shows a list of tasks
-3. User requests to delete a specific task in the list
-4. TaskManager deletes the task <br>
-Use case ends.

-**Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
-The given index is invalid

-> 3a1.
-TaskManager shows an error message <br>
+4b.
+User enters an input that does not follow the `edit` command format

+>4b1.
+TaskManager displays an error message on the GUI, informing the user of the correct format for the `delete` command and an example `delete` command <br>
-  Use case resumes at step 2
+ Use case resumes at step 3

 ## Appendix C : Non Functional Requirements